Accessibility for Ontarians With Disabilities Act, 2005

 - With the consent of our employees’ unions, the collective agreements signed between Goldblatt Partners and its employees’ unions will be updated to include the Firm’s commitment to AODA principles and to accommodating employees with disabilities.

-- Similarly, any new employment contracts signed between a non-unionized employee and Goldblatt Partners will include a reference to the Firm’s commitment to AODA principles and to accommodating employees with disabilities.
+- Employment contracts signed between a non-unionized employee and Goldblatt Partners will include a reference to the Firm’s commitment to AODA principles and to accommodating employees with disabilities.

 Goldblatt Partners will take the following steps to formalize the process for developing individual accommodation plans and return-to-work plans for employees that have been absent due to a disability: